thorpej-utel/hello_ds/README.md

 #hello ds

+This is me working through the examples in https://code.visualstudio.com/docs/datascience/data-science-tutorial

 Prerequisites
 The following installations are required for the completion of this tutorial.
 Make sure to install them if you haven't already.